Smoked beef back ribs are not extremely meaty like most pork ribs but, I think they reign supreme in terms of flavor.

 Instructions

-- If you purchased a slab, remove the membrane from the boney side of the ribs
+- Remove the membrane from the boney side of the ribs.

 - Place the ribs bone side down directly on the smoker grate